 Cultural institutions investing for values and mission

 In 2020, American museums and cultural institutions made extensive public statements of solidarity with the Black Lives Matter movement and committed to addressing structural racism.
-Now these organizations are actively identifying ways to fulfill their commitment throughout their operations and, for the first time, are seeking to learn about values-aligned and mission-related investing.
-American museums and other cultural institutions — which hold in aggregate over $64 billion in their endowments — specifically want to align their endowments with the values of diversity, equity, and inclusion they profess; their role as anchor institutions in livable communities; and the commitment to long-term thinking and stewardship they represent as perpetual institutions.
+To fulfill their commitment, these institutions are actively learning about values-aligned and mission-related investing.
+With over $64 billion in their endowments, cultural institutions want to align their endowments with the values of diversity, equity, and inclusion they profess; their role as anchor institutions in livable communities; and the commitment to long-term thinking and stewardship they represent as perpetual institutions.
 But to move in this direction, cultural leaders need to be prepared.

-Upstart Co-Lab is developing knowledge and capacity for mission-related and values-aligned investing among U.S. museums and other endowed cultural institutions.
+Upstart Co-Lab is helping build knowledge and capacity for mission-related and values-aligned investing among museums and cultural institutions in the U.S.

 Cultural Capital: The state of museums and their investing